ispyb/ISPyB/documentation/ISPyB_AdminGuide.md

-# ISPyB Server Administrator’s Guide
+# ISPyB Server Administrator’s Guide - OBSOLETE -

 ## How to stop / restart jboss